Departments of Instruction and Multidisciplinary Programs

-Students with a full year of calculus, through IB or in some other setting, should consult with the department but may sign up for 126/127 or 220 in advance with the anticipation of possibly needing to switch to a different level after consultation on campus.
+Students with a full year of calculus, through IB or in some other setting, may sign up for 126/127 or 220 in advance and consult with the department during orientation to be sure of the correct level of placement.

-Any student without AP credit in mathematics can still receive 1 unit of credit by performing well enough on a written Calculus Credit Examination given in early September.
+Any student without AP credit in Calculus can still receive 1 unit of advanced placement credit by performing well enough on a written Calculus Credit Examination given by the department in early September.
 The time and place of the Calculus Credit Examination will be posted on the Mathematics Department bulletin board in Rockefeller Hall and announced in classes.
 The first part of the examination covers limits, differentiation and its applications, graphs, the definite integral and area, and polar coordinates.
 The second part covers exponential, logarithmic, and trigonometric functions and their inverses; techniques of integration; volume and arc length; indeterminate forms; and simple differential equations.

 Any of the following satisfies the pre-medical calculus requirement: Math 121/126/127, Math 126/127, Math 220.
 The department also offers Introduction to Statistical Reasoning (Math 141) and Introduction to Statistics (Math 240).
 Math 141 is not open to students who have a 4 or 5 on the AP statistics exam.

 It is important that students considering a major in mathematics complete Math 220 and 221 by the end of the sophomore year.
 Consequently, Math 121/126/127 should be completed by the end of the first year.
 The department encourages its majors to design well-balanced programs with representative courses from the arts, foreign languages, humanities, physical sciences, and social sciences.